|Extent of IFRS application||Status||Additional Information|

 If yes, what is the process?

-After Chile initially adopted IFRS Standards effective in 2009, it endorsed new and amended IFRS Standards by issuance of a series of Technical Bulletins (numbers 79 to 84) by the CCCH.
-On 19 December rel="noopener noreferrer" 2013, the CCCH issued Technical Bulletin No. 85 Adoption of International Financial Reporting Standards Issued by the IASB.
+After Chile initially adopted IFRS Standards effective in 2009, it endorsed new and amended IFRS Standards by issuance of a series of Technical Bulletins) (numbers 79 to 84) by the CCCH.
+On 19 December 2013, the CCCH issued Technical Bulletin No. 85 Adoption of International Financial Reporting Standards issued by the IASB.
 Technical Bulletin No. 85 simply adopted IFRS Standards as the national accounting standards of Chile, eliminating the need for further Technical Bulletins.
 Therefore, Technical Bulletin No. 85 repealed Technical Bulletins numbers 79 to 84, which had adopted individual groups of IFRS Standards.
 Also, Technical Bulletin No. 85 repealed Technical Bulletins numbers 1 to 78B, which had established the former accounting principles generally accepted in Chile (prior to IFRS Standards).

 If no, how do new or amended IFRS Standards become a requirement in the jurisdiction?

 Has the jurisdiction eliminated any accounting policy options permitted by IFRS Standards and/or made any modifications to any IFRS Standards?

 None with respect to reporting entities that are not banks or financial institutions.
 The SBIF, which regulates banks and financial institutions, has made two significant modifications that affect banks and financial institutions as follows (plus several minor ones):